AndreKenDeDecker/AndreKenDeDecker.github.io/projects/FindAndCancel.md

 ![FindAndCancel Title](../assets/images/findAndCancel/FindAndCancelTitleLogo.png)

 > Find & Cancel is a first-person bomb defusing game.
 The player has to find active bombs and defuse them all before the time runs out.

-> The game was made in Unreal Engine 5 for the course "game engine fundamentals" at DAE.
+The game was made in Unreal Engine 5 for the course "game engine fundamentals" at DAE.
-> We got two keywords to work with and we had to make a game based on those words.
-Mine were "Find" and "Cancel/Destroy".
+We got two keywords to work with and we had to make a game based on those words.
+Mine were "Find" and "Cancel/Destroy". we had full creative control, but before we started we had to got our game proposal accepted.

 <!-- Itch.io link -->